bruno-lang/bruno-lang.github.io/learn/index.md

 somewhat a non-issue as all data starts from literals.
 One either gets a value as an argument or starts from a literal.

-When a value is in fact unknown depending on runtime conditions this is made explicit by using the optional type variant build into the language:
+When a value is in fact _unknown_ depending on runtime conditions this is made explicit by using the optional type _variant_ `?` build into the language:

+		Line a = "1:2-4:5"
+		Line b = "3:2-6:2"
-		Point? maybe-a-point = "1:2-4:5" point-of-intersection-with "3:2-6:2"
+		Point? maybe-point = a point-of-intersection-with b

+A `Point?` is either a `Point` or _nothing_.

 ## Functions
+[^1]: Strictly speaking, there are _types_ that have effects and functions upon those consequently have as well - but as this is explicitly in the types the compiler can and does tell them apart and applies different rules to them.

-Functions are functions, thus pure, statically resolved and referentially transparent.
+Functions are functions, thus pure, statically resolved and referentially transparent[^1].
 All functions are understood as _extension functions_ on the type of the 1st parameter.

 		fn double :: Int a -> Int = a * '2